Automatic Writing: How to Channel Spiritual Guidance Through the Written Word

 What Is Automatic Writing?

 Automatic writing is the practice of writing without conscious control over the content.
-You hold the pen (or rest your fingers on the keyboard), enter a meditative or trance-like state, and allow words to come through you rather than from you.
+You hold the pen or rest your fingers on the keyboard, enter a meditative or trance-like state, and allow words to come through you rather than from you.

-The writing may originate from:
+The writing may originate from various sources:

-- Your higher self — the wisest, most expansive aspect of your own consciousness
+Your higher self -- the wisest, most expansive aspect of your own consciousness

-- Your subconscious mind — which holds memories, insights, and knowledge your waking mind has filtered out
+Your subconscious mind -- which holds memories, insights, and knowledge your waking mind has filtered out

-- Spirit guides — non-physical beings who support your spiritual evolution
+Spirit guides -- non-physical beings who support your spiritual evolution

-- Deceased loved ones — who may wish to communicate comfort, guidance, or unfinished messages
+Deceased loved ones -- who may wish to communicate comfort, guidance, or unfinished messages

-- Collective wisdom — the Akashic field or universal consciousness
+Collective wisdom -- the Akashic field or universal consciousness

-A Brief History
+A Rich History

 Today, automatic writing is practiced by spiritual seekers, psychics, therapists, and creatives worldwide as a tool for accessing deeper wisdom and guidance.